 Maritime Workers and Disability Benefits

 Many workers in the maritime industry find that traditional workers’ compensation or disability benefits do not apply to them.
 In such cases, maritime workers should explore their rights under The Jones Act and the Longshore and Harbor Workers’ Compensation Act (LHWCA), two laws that specifically protect the rights of maritime workers who have been injured on-the-job.

 Rather than offering traditional disability benefits, these two laws provide coverage for what is known as maintenance and cure (general expenses and medical care expenses), along with other damages depending on your situation.
 Some maritime workers find that their employers are eager to help them heal and return to work.
 Other times, maritime workers must file a lawsuit in order to get the help and benefits they are entitled to.

 In order to be protected under The Jones Act or the LHWCA, you must be classified as a seaman, longshoreman, harbor worker, or a worker in a shipyard, terminal, or dock area.
 There are also certain guidelines related to the vessel or working conditions, time spent working onboard, etc.

-The only way to really know what disability benefits you qualify for as a maritime worker is to contact an attorney.
-To learn more about The Jones Act, the LHWCA, or SSA disability benefits as a maritime worker, contact Brown & Brothers today.
+The only way to really know what disability benefits you qualify for as a maritime worker is to contact a maritime attorney.
 Fill out our online form to get in touch with one of our skilled Texas maritime injury attorneys.